Detained Shipment?

 Why Following FDA Sampling Guidelines is a Must

 You can choose whichever FDA import sampling and testing laboratory you wish.
-But, choosing a laboratory with a long history of handling FDA imports, expertise in FDA sampling guidelines and the ability to seamlessly navigate the FDA import process – and quickly – will help expedite your products’ release.
+But, make sure the lab follows FDA sampling guidelines and can seamlessly navigate the FDA import process.

-In this post, we will show why Certified Laboratories, a Certified Group Company, is the right choice to assist with executing an FDA sampling plan and testing so that your products can be quickly released from FDA detention.
+In this post, we will outline the FDA sampling plan that we use at Certified Laboratories, a Certified Group Company, to help ensure our clients' products are quickly released from FDA detention.

 Expert FDA Sampling Plan & Testing per FDA Sampling Guidelines

-FDA is specific about what it is looking for.
+The FDA is specific about what it is looking for.
 Whether routine, random, or for-cause sampling and testing, they are seeking answers about imported products that only accredited laboratories can provide.
-When an FDA Notice of Action is received, our experts spring into action.
-We verify…
+When an FDA Notice of Action is received, our experts verify…

 • Entry documents